dvcoders/dvcoders.github.io/announcement.md

 #### **Club Meetings**

 The club meeting time and location has not yet been set for Fall 2017.
-Updates will be posted on Slack, so be sure to check!
+Updates will be posted on Slack, so be sure to check back!

 #### **Feedback**